 - Put a registration or sign-up list at your booth during events or trade shows.

 - Use a text-to-join email program.
-This service is offered by a few major inbox providers, or sign up with several third-party providers like JoinBy Text, Call Loop, and TXTImpact.
+This service is offered by a few major inbox providers, as well as several third-party providers like JoinBy Text, Call Loop, and TXTImpact.

-- Ask to send a receipt by email address.
+- Ask to send a receipt to a user’s email address.